mit-ll/spacegym-kspdg/src/kspdg/pe1/README.md

 + Evader fuel usage
 + Approximate delta-V needed for Pursuer to rendezvous with Evader based on a single Lambert Targeting solution at final time step assuming no further maneuvering by Evader.

-### Single-Value Scoring Function (v1)
+## Single-Value Scoring Function (v1)

+> :warning: **Attention**
+> __Lower-valued__ scores indicate higher performance

 In order to rank the performance of a different control algorithms, we provide a single-value scoring function that is an exponential polynomial of the above evaluation metrics.
 Each component is scaled (s) and then given an importance exponent (w)

 + `d`: Closest approach distance [m]:                s = 0.1     w = 2.0